rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 ...

-What is the ultimate fate of modern fiat, the petrodollar system?
+What is the ultimate fate of modern fiat, the petrodollar system known as USD?

 The USD was
  originally backed by gold.
 Roughly $20/ounce,
  then $35/ounce during the
- Breton Woods era,
+ Breton Woods era.
- and then pure fiat backed by the
- US empire's agreement with Saudi Arabia.
+It wasn't till after 1971 that pure fiat USD emerged.
 These are, by any measure, distinct monies, but all were known as "USD".
 The fate of the existing
  post-1971 fiat USD seems obvious, as fiat systems tend to hyperinflated into oblivion.

-And we're way past the point of no return.
+And at this point fiat currencies have lost so much value that it js best measured in the number of nines (99%, 99.9%, and soon 99.99%).

+Something like
-80% of all circulating money was created in the last two years.
+ 80% of all circulating money was created in 2020 and 2021.
-True inflation, monetary inflation, is already in hyperinflation despite a massive cover up and claiming it's all transient and that price inflation is unrelated to the massive monetary inflation.
+True inflation, monetary inflation, is already in hyperinflation despite a massive cover up and claiming it was transient and that price inflation is unrelated to the massive monetary inflation.
 The willful stupidity of modern economists